gofractally/psidekick-docker-extension/README.md

 Once inside the docker container, open the integrated terminal within VSCode (```Ctrl+Shift+` on Windows```) and run `psi-generate`.
 Follow the on-screen instructions to generate and open a new project.

 You may use the buttons at the bottom of the VSCode window to build & test your project (You can even customize these buttons and their functionality by modifying `.vscode/tasks.json`).
+Note: Testing functionality is currently disabled.

 ![](/res/build_test.png)